EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Proposed Approach

 where \(\lambda_{1}\) is a balance factor.

-Then we use the trained local occupancy prediction module in the monocular setting to train our EmbodiedOcc model.
-For efficient training, we initialize the Gaussian memory of a scene before the first update and compute the current loss following equation \ref{eq6} after each update.
-To ensure consistency, the local occupancy ground truth used for every loss calculation is obtained correspondingly from the occupancy of the whole scene.
-After a certain number of updates, we reinitialize the Gaussian memory and come to the prediction of the next scene.
-Trained with such a pipeline, our EmbodiedOcc is capable of effectively performing the embodied occupancy prediction task while ensuring consistency within the same scene.
-We expect that our EmbodiedOcc can have an improving prediction with continuous exploration, rather than undermining previous predictions when encountering parts that have been explored before.
+We then use the trained local module to train our EmbodiedOcc.
+For efficient training, we initialize the Gaussian memory before the first update and compute the current loss following the equation~\ref{eq6} after each update.
+To ensure consistency, the local occupancy ground truth used here is obtained from the occupancy of the whole scene.
+After a certain number of updates, we re-initialize the memory and come to the next scene.
+Trained with such a pipeline, our EmbodiedOcc can effectively perform the embodied occupancy prediction task while ensuring consistency within the same scene.
+We expect that our EmbodiedOcc can have an improving prediction with continuous exploration rather than undermining previous predictions when encountering parts that have been explored before.
 Therefore, we conduct some tailored tests to validate the capability of our model.